h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 -  ``-nthreads <maximum number of CPUs>``: Specify the number of CPUs to use.
 This defaults to using all CPUs on the host, or you can enter a positive integer.
 -  ``-baseport <initialization port for H2O nodes>``: Specify the initialization port for the H2O nodes.
 The default is ``54321``.
 -  ``-ea``: Enable assertions to verify boolean expressions for error detection.
 -  ``-verbose:gc``: Include heap and garbage collection information in the logs.
+Deprecated in Java 9, removed in Java 10.
 -  ``-XX:+PrintGCDetails``: Include a short message after each garbage collection.
+Deprecated in Java 9, removed in Java 10.
+-  ``-Xlog:gc=info``: Prints garbage collection information into the logs.
+Introduced in Java 9.
+Usage enforced since Java 10.
+A replacement for ``-verbose:gc`` and ``-XX:+PrintGCDetails`` tags which are deprecated in Java 9 and removed in Java 10.
 -  ``-license <license file name>``: Specify the directory of local filesytem location and the license file name.
 -  ``-o | -output <HDFS output directory>``: Specify the HDFS directory for the output.
 -  ``-flow_dir <Saved Flows directory>``: Specify the directory for saved flows.
 By default, H2O will try to find the HDFS home directory to use as the directory for flows.
 If the HDFS home directory is not found, flows cannot be saved unless a directory is specified using ``-flow_dir``.